 Found in the coastal plain of Maryland, Delaware and Virginia, as well as parts of the District of Columbia.

 While terrapins feed mostly on mollusks, including clams, snails and mussels, they will also eat fish, worms, insects and crustaceans.

 Diamondback terrapins mate in the water, usually during nighttime in May.
 After mating, females come up onto beaches and dig a shallow nest in the sand.
-They lay 10-15 pinkish-white eggs.
+They lay 10 to 15 pinkish-white eggs.
 Females may lay several clutches in one breeding season.
-Eggs hatch in 60-100 days.
+Eggs hatch in 60 to 100 days.
 Like most turtle species, temperature determines the gender of the hatchlings: the warmer the nest, the more female terrapins develop.
 If hatchlings do not emerge by the onset of cold weather, they may overwinter in the sand and hatch the following spring.
 Terrapins can live for 25 years in the wild, but they face many threats including predation, habitat loss, boat propellers and entrapment in crab pots.